 Children in EYFS are sent home weekly with a Home Learning newsletter.
 This informs parents and carers of our current topic, weekly learning and a specific Maths and Literacy focus.
 It also includes a home learning activity that relates to our weekly learning which is then either uploaded to Tapestry or brought into school to share.
 Three times a week, children will choose two books to take home; one reading book for the child to 'have a go at reading' with support from parents and a library book for adults to share with their child.
-Parents will be asked to record comments about their child's reading in their reading record - a minimum of three times a week.
-The children who have read on the most amount of days at home (not amount of books) in each class will be invited to a termly celebration of their achievements.
+Parents will be asked to comment on their child's home reading.